 - Working with the Delaware Department of Justice and the Office of Defense Services, Delaware State Courts has launched a new policy suspending the issuing of failure to pay warrants during the current crisis along with the indefinite suspension of imposing late fees and interest accrual.

 - On April 27, 60 New York State legislators sent a letter to Gov. Cuomo urging him to use emergency measures to minimize the harm of court-imposed debt during Covid-19.

-- In Pinellas County, Florida, court-imposed fines with due dates between March 16th and May 31st have been extended by 60 days
+- In Pinellas County, Florida, court-imposed fines with due dates between March 16th and May 31st were extended by 60 days.

 Brennan Center Recommendation: States should direct private debt collectors to suspend collections for six months with no interest accrual.
 Moreover, states should ensure that tax refunds are not garnished, no liens should be placed on housing, and access to benefits should not be denied during this time.

 - In Nevada, the Deputy Commissioner of the Nevada Department of Business and Industry has issued recommendations that all debt collection should be frozen for 30 days.
 The Las Vegas Justice Court has suspended issuing defaults on all civil actions and orders for the examination of a judgment debtor, along with any writ of execution.
 They have additionally stipulated that any “property garnished or attached after March 17, 2020, must be released back.”